selsamman/proxily/README.md

 * Dates
 * Sets
 * Maps
 * Classes - deserialize will instantiate the class with an empty constructor and then copy over the properties.
+Therefore the class must be able to be created with an empty constructor

-If you want to manually control the creation of objects you can also pass a hash of class names and an associated function that will be passed the serialized data from the object and is expected to return the instantiated object.
+If you want to manually control the creation of objects or have classes that require specific parameters in the constructor you can also pass a hash of class names and an associated function that will be passed the serialized data from the object and is expected to return the instantiated object.
 This hash is the third (optional) parameter.
 # Sagas
+Asynchronous behavior is an important part of many React applications.
+In Redux you have thunks and in Proxily any method can be async make use of promises.
+However oranizing complex behavior is sometimes simplified by using generators and redux-saga has a rich tool-kit for doing so.
+Fortunately it can be used without Redux itself using the channel API.

-Proxily provides a wrapper around the channel capabilities of redux-saga that permit it's use without redux itself.
-Since redux is a entirely based on "listening" for actions and Proxily is a top-down call structure the paradygm for running sagas is incorporated into a the *scheduleTask* function which does the following:
+Proxily provides a wrapper around redux-saga that facilitates it's use without a redux store.
+While Redux is a entirely based on "listening" for actions,  Proxily is oriented twoards a top-down call structure where generator tasks are scheduled.
+The **scheduleTask** accomplishes this by:
-* Will start a dispatching saga using a channel with the effect of your choice (takeEvery, takeLeading, takeMaybe, debounce, throttle) if needed.
-Once started the dispatching sage runs until cancelled.
+* Calling runSaga on a dispatching saga for your task
+* You choose the effect (takeEvery, takeLeading, takeMaybe, debounce, throttle).
+* Only one dispatching saga is instantiated for each task/effect combination.
+Note that with objects each instance of task counts as a task.
+* The dispatching saga will run until it is cancelled by calling **cancelTask**
+* The dispatching saga takes from a channel rather than taking an action pattern.
-* Will emit to the channel a value that the saga can take and process Sagas object and class are friendly because the sagas are bound by proxily to the object.
+* Emits to the channel a value that the saga can take and process each time scheuldeTask is called.

+Sagas are object and class friendly because the sagas, which are member functions, are automaticaslly bound by Proxily to their target object.
 ```
 class Container {
     *task({interval} : {interval : number}) {
         yield delay(interval);
     }
     invokeTask () {
-        scheduleTask(this.task,{interval: 1000},takeLeading); //sequentialize
+        scheduleTask(this.task,{interval: 1000}, takeLeading); //sequentialize
     }
 }
 const container = proxy(new Container());